You are here:

 ... provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.

-It then outlines the three core functions of the governing board:
+The 3 core functions of the governing board are:

 - Ensuring clarity of vision, ethos and strategic direction